Our vision for MFL at Woodlea

 At Woodlea we believe that learning a language opens the door to huge potential.
 It is a necessary part of being a member of the multicultural society in which we live.
 We believe that many children really enjoy learning to speak another language.
 Learning a foreign language helps pupils to extend their communication skills and enhances self‐esteem.
+When our children leave Woodlea at the end of KS2 we aim to have instilled a love of language learning in all of our children and provided them with a good skill set to continue their language learning at KS3 and beyond.

 For French at Woodlea, we use the 'Rigolo' scheme of work.
 This helps us to ensure that children are immersed in the target language and have opportunity to practice their speaking, listening, reading and writing skills.
 We are committed to early language learning and believe that the earlier a child is exposed to a foreign language, the faster and more effectively the language in question is acquired.
 We believe that learning a foreign language helps all pupils develop their interests and curiosity in the similarities and differences between themselves and others.